 Buying your kid a car may not be the best use of your money.
 This is just one more reason you shouldn’t buy your kid a car.

 For instance, you might be able to take the money and invest it for your future retirement.
 Or, pay down debt instead of buying your kid a car.

-If your child is given a car, it may lead them to feel like they are free to come and go as they choose.
-This is especially true if you have not given them strict rules on when they should be home at night.
+If your child is given a car, it may lead him to feel like he is free to come and go as he chooses.
+This is especially true if you have not given him strict rules on when he should be home at night.

-With too much freedom, your teen may spend less time on the things they should be doing, such as studying.
-This could cause their grades to drop and threaten their ability to get into a good college.
+With too much freedom, your teen may spend less time on the things she should be doing, such as studying.
+This could cause her grades to drop and threaten her ability to get into a good college.

 So, what do you think?
 Should you buy your kid a car?